Greenline electric buses

 Where are they currently in use?

-The first services to have Greenline services are the three Park and Ride services:
+The first services to have Greenline services are at the following three Park and Ride sites:

-- Meynells Gorse P&R site – City Centre (St Nicholas Circle)
+- Meynells Gorse – City Centre (St Nicholas Circle)

-- Enderby P&R site – Grove Park – LRI – DMU – City Centre (St Nicholas Circle)
+- Enderby – Grove Park – LRI – DMU – City Centre (St Nicholas Circle)

-- Birstall P&R site – Abbey Lane/Space Centre – City Centre (Haymarket Bus Station)
+- Birstall – Abbey Lane/Space Centre – City Centre (Haymarket Bus Station)

 Electric buses were introduced on these services in May 2021, together with contactless ticketing.
 Further significant bus priority and junction improvements along Abbey Lane and Soar Valley way will complement these services over the next 18 months.